On Feb 24 the odix team noticed a new phishing campaign which contained an HTML attachment spoofing a Microsoft login page.

 - FileWall™ doesn’t harm/change any of Microsoft sender related security capabilities

-- Deep file inspection capabilities (archive, password-protected, etc).
+- Deep file analysis capabilities (archive, password-protected, etc).

 While writing this post we encountered additional email campaigns mimicking the safelinks URL: